2004Scape/Server/README.md

 InitJsMapping.js should be ran whenever loc.def, npc.def, or obj.def has a name added or updated.
 MapLandFromText.js should be ran whenever a "mX_Z" file is updated.
 MapLocFromText.js should be ran whenever a "lX_Z" file is updated.

+## Scripting

+The "yield" keyword is very important.
+It allows NodeJS to stop executing the script immediately and check the conditions before running again.
+Generator functions are used to manage/restore the control flow.